-Deductions have been designated as marking tools for inappropriate actions by the llama or handler.
-They are made for each unacceptable or potentially dangerous act that is committed by the llama or its handler.
-Likewise, courteous and sportsman-like behavior is expected of all handlers, owners, and other participants so as to contribute to the goal of achieving a social, non-competitive atmosphere.
-Deductions can be made for acts that occur anywhere on the course that are observed by the Steward or the Trial Certifier.
+Courteous and sportsman-like behavior is expected of all handlers, owners, and other participants.
+The goal is to achieve a social, non-competitive atmosphere.
+Deductions are made for each unacceptable or potentially dangerous act that is committed by the llama or its handler.
+Deductions can be made for acts observed by the Steward or the Trial Certifier anywhere on the course.
 Acts generating performance deductions may include, but are not limited to the following: